joshfrench/rakismet/README.md

 If you've done this and `spam?` is still returning false, you're probably missing the user IP or one of the key/url config variables.
 One way to check is to call `@comment.akismet_response`.
-If you are missing a required field or something else went wrong, this will hold the error message returned by Akismet.
+If you are missing a required field or there was another error, this will hold the Akismet error message.
 If your comment was processed normally, this value will simply be `true` or `false`.

 Can I use Rakismet with a different ORM or framework?
 -----------------------------------------------------